Mr Paul Harnett

 Mr Paul Harnett is a Consultant Orthopaedic Surgeon specialising in pelvis, hip, and knee surgery.

+Mr Harnett is one of a handful of surgeons who is a chairman of Bupa Cromwell Musculoskeletal multidisciplinary Team.
 Half of his time is dedicated to hip and knee replacements including revisions and sports trauma such as knee ligament surgery (ACL, PCL and meniscus tears).
 The other half of his time is spent dealing with major trauma and complex fracture surgery including acetabular reconstruction and open fractures.

 His NHS base is King’s College Hospital in London, which is one of the leading major trauma centres in the country and a highly respected teaching hospital.